Green Kitchen Standard

 Register for our free Green Kitchen Standard Webinar on Tuesday 24th April 2018 to learn all about the Green Kitchen Standard, why the Standard should be important to you, how to achieve it and what the certification process entails.
 The webinar will feature guest speakers.
 Register here to secure your place.
-Take a look at our previous Green Kitchen Standard webinar here.
+Take a look at our previous Green Kitchen Standard webinars here and here.

 How to apply